NCBI-Codeathons/Diversifying-the-pipeline-for-identifying-bulk-RNA-seq-derived-biomarkers-of-cancer-risk-within-sing/README.md

 ## Future Directions

-Moving forward, we would like to add gene set enrichment analysis to use enriched gene sets for consistent with the caner phenotype, including proliferation and developmental pathways.
+- Moving forward, we would like to add gene set enrichment analysis to use enriched gene sets for consistent with the caner phenotype, including proliferation and developmental pathways.
 This would provide a more rigorous statistical score for each cluster as opposed to the proliferation score currently used.
-Furthermore, testing other tools for annotating gene clusters with their respective cell types would aid in identifying non-malignant clusters.
+- Furthermore, testing other tools for annotating gene clusters with their respective cell types would aid in identifying non-malignant clusters.
+- Examine specific genes for abnormal CNV from the inferred CNV data (TP53, MDM2, RTK, RAS, PI3K, RB, CDK4)

 ## Dependencies
 - Seurat